-The affirmative vote of a majority of the voting power of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon is required to approve Proposal 2 - Ratification of Independent Registered Public Accounting Firm (with the Preferred Stock voting on an as converted to Common Stock basis, subject to the 19.99% Limitation).
+The affirmative vote of a majority of the voting power of the shares present in person (virtually) or represented by proxy at the Annual Meeting and entitled to vote thereon is required to approve Proposal 2 - Ratification of Independent Registered Public Accounting Firm (with the Preferred Stock voting on an as converted to Common Stock basis).
 Abstentions will be counted as present and entitled to vote on the proposal and will therefore have the effect of a negative vote.
-There will not be broker non-votes with respect to the ratification of the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the year ending December 31, 2023.
+There will not be broker non-votes with respect to the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2024.